 under the door installation.
 Sills should have a slight slope outward

 to prevent flow of water under the door installation.

-The door can be designed with the same loading requirements for live, dead and windloads as the hangar building, to resist all anticipated loads with out sagging, bowing, or conflicting with its smooth and efficient operation.
+The door can be designed with the same loading requirements for live loads, dead loads and wind loads on the hangar building, to resist all anticipated loads with out sagging, bowing, or conflicting with its smooth and efficient operation.

 Customer / electrician must:

 Provide proper voltage and electrical service to the door's hydraulic power unit.